It’s WAR time!

 Is WAR Useful Or Useless?

-WAR includes the positional adjustment making it better and more reliable to compare players who play at different defensive positions.
+WAR includes positional adjustment making it better and more reliable to compare players who play at different defensive positions.
 Due to such factor inclusion, it makes the quantified WAR number useful as the sole number helps determine the player’s value in terms of wins.

 Whereas on the other hand, there are a few reasons why some people consider the stat to be useless as well.